Professional Tips: How NOT to look for your first job and setting expectations

 I noticed the similarity between how new college grads approach job seeking and car buying several years ago.
 I’ve had many potential new graduates shop around for positions and consider MIKEL as a candidate.
 They will say to me “…this company is offering 8% 401K contribution and you’re offering 7% and they’re offering 26 days of PTO and you’re offering 25.”
 I usually say, “Uh huh, and?”
 As if the metrics their using for comparison are exhaustive and clearly favor the competitor.
 I think the smart candidates consider the bigger picture.

 You’re a whole person.
 You have professional goals and personal goals.
 A good employer cares about them both and wants to help you develop to realize your highest potential in all aspects.
 When I work with employees I ask about their personal goals and make sure we plan those into our yearly goals.
 For high-performing employees, salaries can skyrocket from their starting point so starting salary is irrelevant.
-And, the major factors that influence your end retirement 401k portfolio is how much you are 1) how soon you begin investing and 2) fees.
+And, the major factors that influence your end retirement 401k portfolio are 1) how much you are contributing, 2) how soon you begin investing and 3) fees.
 Employer match has very little impact on your retirement portfolio 35 years from now.
 So, again, that is irrelevant.
 So, forget comparing bells and whistles like you’re shopping for a car.
 Don’t worry about the 401k match, the starting salary, and how many PTO days you get.
-Worry significantly about what the employer is willing to do to investment in you!
+But do worry significantly about what the employer is willing to do to investment in you!

 Tip 2: Dial-In Your Expectations